-Cantello led the Mids to four consecutive Patriot League Championships from 2008-11 while garnering conference coach of the year accolades each time.
+Cantello led the Mids to six of the last seven Patriot League Championships from 2008-11 and 2013-14 while garnering conference coach of the year accolades each time.

-Cantello's teams have also shined in the classroom, as in each of the past three seasons the Mids earned USTFCCCA All-Academic Cross Country Team accolades with a team GPA over 3.00.
+Cantello's teams have also shined in the classroom in three of the past five seasons the Mids earned USTFCCCA All-Academic Cross Country Team accolades with a team GPA over 3.00.